Isaiah 9:2-7; Psalm 96; Titus 2:11-14; Luke 2:1-14 (15-20)

 Again, in the time of Isaiah ben Amoz we are probably not talking about a literal nativity.
 More likely is the kind of birth pronounced in the messianic psalm: “I will tell of the decree of the Lord: He said to me, ‘You are my son; today I have begotten you’” (Psalm 2:7).
 The speaker is the newly enthroned king, whom God has “today” adopted, “begotten” as son to reign over the rebellious nations who oppose God and his Anointed (Psalm 2:2).
 The “birth” proclaimed in the Isaiah good news is the establishment of a new regime, for which great expectations are raised high among the hopeful people.

 There is a new king in Jerusalem.
-A divine decision has been made to put an end to the oppression of the peoples (of the old northern kingdom), to establish justice and peace in place of slavery and war.
+A divine decision has been made to put an end to the oppression of the peoples, to establish justice and peace in place of slavery and war.
 Because of this new king, there is an ecstatic declaration of new light for people who have been trapped in darkness.

 Under this new king, the oppression will be ended, the debris of war will be disposed of, and there will be the beginning of a true reign of peace (verses 4-5).
 This king will have some wonderful names pronounced in his honor, including “Prince of Peace” (verse 6).
 In his reign “there shall be endless peace” and the throne of David will be established “with justice and with righteousness / from this time onward and forevermore” (verse 7).